-You must be included on the Register of Electors to be able to have your say in local and national elections.
+In order to vote in local and national elections, you must be on the electoral register.
 Registering online is quick, easy and secure - don't lose your vote!

-The date that we receive your application to register determines the date that we can legally add you to the Register.
-There are updates to the Register each month, and there is also a cut-off date before each election.
+The date that we receive your application to join the register, decides the date we can legally add you to it.
+The register is updated monthly.
+There is also a cut-off date before each election.

 If you are 16 or 17, you can register if you will be 18 within the lifetime of the current electoral register.
 You can vote as soon as you are 18.

-You can register to vote if you are a British, Irish, Commonwealth or European Union citizen.
-Most people can vote in District, Parish/Town, County, UK Parliamentary and European Parliamentary elections and referendums.
+You can register to vote if you are a British, Irish, Commonwealth or EU citizen.
+Most people can vote in: